envisioning/vocab/README.md

----
-title: "0.
-Index"
-summary: "Emerging vocabulary to explain AI"
----

-## Emerging vocabulary to explain AI
+# Emerging vocabulary to explain AI

 Welcome to *Envisioning AI*, a study guide for learning the terms and concepts which underpin the development of ML (Machine Learning) and its many derivations.

-#### This will help you:
+## This will help you:
 - Follow the conversation and more easily understand recent developments in the field.
 - Advance your technological literacy and further your professional development.
 - Engage critically with the most important technology of our lifetimes.